 - Chest X-ray.
 This might show whether the heart and its chambers are enlarged.
 It can also show whether there is too much or too little blood flow to the lungs.

 - Cardiac catheterization.
 A thin, flexible tube (catheter) is inserted into a blood vessel at your child's groin and guided into the heart.
 Rarely used to diagnose tricuspid atresia, this test might be used to examine the heart before surgery to treat tricuspid atresia.

-In tricuspid atresia, there's no way to replace a tricuspid valve.
-Treatment involves surgery to ensure adequate blood flow through the heart and into the lungs.
+There's no way to replace a tricuspid valve in tricuspid atresia.
+Treatment involves surgery to ensure enough blood flow through the heart and into the lungs.

 Often, this requires more than one surgery.
 Medications to strengthen the heart muscle, lower blood pressure and rid the baby's body of excess fluid and supplemental oxygen to help the baby breathe also might be given before surgery.